 Many non-Orthodox Christians sometimes perceive the Orthodox as divisive.
 Why?
-Because we sternly insist on holding fast certain teachings that the world (and much of Western Christendom) appears to have tossed aside.
+Because we sternly maintain certain teachings that the world (and much of Western Christendom) appears to have tossed aside.
 We insist on teaching these truths and not compromising on them.
 And most of the time, that means we make some enemies, even of our fellow Christians.
 We call these teachings dogma.
 In this post, we explain why dogma is so important to the Orthodox Church, and why it should also be important for every Orthodox Christian.

 Dogmas are not opinions

-Firstly, the Orthodox Church understands that dogmas are not opinions or ideas that change according to society and culture.
+Firstly, the Eastern Orthodox Church understands that dogmas are not opinions or ideas that change according to society and culture.
 Rather, dogmas are the formulation of divinely revealed truths.
-Because dogmas concern the divine mysteries of God, which God reveals to those who live the divine life (Saints), only those blessed individuals can express or articulate them.
+They concern the divine mysteries of God, which God reveals to those who live the divine life (Saints), and only those blessed individuals can express or articulate them.
 We do not have the authority to change, dispute, doubt, or ignore them.
 Instead, we simply follow them faithfully, without turning aside from them, neither to the right nor to the left (cf. Deut.
 5:32).

 Dogma changes the way we live